ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 ## Story Plausability vs Accuracy

 Firstly, it is important to know that **plausability DOES NOT correlate well with accuracy**, especially in complex systems.
+This is true even when the plausible theory holds in controlled experiments done in a simplified version of the complex system (e.g. a model organism).
 There are many, many more plausable statements about systems like our economy or the human body that there are statements which are actually true.
 Some random examples (NOT MY OPINIONS):

 ### Health